• Skip to primary navigation

 2. Plan and mark out the route of your trench – When installing any drainage, try to plan the trench so it will avoid obstructions such as a shed or trees.
 Use line marker spray or a string stretched between two small battens in the ground to mark the route you have chosen for your trench.

 3. Decide where you will place the waste soil – there is no point in piling it up against a wall as that can cause damp.
-You could make it part of a garden landscape ideas project or, if you want to dispose of it, you need to hire a skip.
+Generally, if you want to dispose of it, you need to hire a skip.

 4. Check the depth of the buildings foundations – The French drain should be no deeper than the foundations of the adjacent buildings and where foundations are shallow you should dig the trench 1m away from the wall.